Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 Once updated you will be able to find the guide under "Part IV: Selenium-AT-SPI"

-His journey through the Sok 2023 can be found in the following three blog posts:
+His journey through the SoK 2023 can be found in the following three blog posts:

 #### Achieving three KDE goals